jess-daniel/budget-blocks-be/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/budget-blocks-fe/) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/budget-blocks-fe/) for details on the frontend of our project.
 Also, you can view the [iOS Documenation](https://github.com/Lambda-School-Labs/budget-blocks-ios) for details on the iOS application for the project.

 # Information